Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

    secret `SK` and decrypt `SK(alice@shamir1)`.
 6) Alice uses `alice@shamir1` to re-create a new device (the recovered device).

-## 1 - Create & update a Shamir recovery setup
+## 1 - Create a Shamir recovery setup

 Authenticated API: